Best rates when you book direct

 We are also able to provide you with full catering services.

-Our funeral wake venue is beautifully situated in Balsall Common, with local transportation links to Coventry, Birmingham, Solihull & Warwick.
-Nailcote Hall is also just a short ten minute drive from Birmingham International Airport and Train Station, so if your loved ones are travelling from locations throughout the UK, your loved ones can easily attend the funeral wake service.
+Our funeral wake venue situated in Balsall Common, with local transportation links to Coventry, Birmingham, Solihull & Warwick.
+Nailcote Hall is also just a short drive from Canley crematorium, Coventry Train Station, Birmingham International Airport and Train Station.

 Our Function Suites